status-im/status-go/MAILSERVER.md

 # Description

-This document describes the two easiest ways to start a Status Mailserver:
+This document describes the two alternative ways to start a Status Mailserver:

 * [Docker Compose](https://docs.docker.com/compose/) - More self-contained and portable
 * [Systemd Service](https://www.freedesktop.org/wiki/Software/systemd/) - More local and configurable